 The first time I remember enjoying a scone was in college when I discovered the Maple Oat Nut Scones at Starbucks.
-They quickly became my go-to treat and my love affair with scones continued from there.
-From our copycat Starbucks Blueberry Scone Recipe to these unique Earl Grey Scones any scone is welcome on my tea table.
+They quickly became my go-to treat, and my love affair with scones continued from there.
+From our copycat Starbucks Blueberry Scone Recipe to these unique Earl Grey Scones, any scone is welcome on my tea table.

 If you're a fan of cherries, be sure to check out this Chocolate Cherry Brownies recipe!
-It's one of my favorites for combining chocolate and tart!Â
+It's one of my favorites for combining chocolate and tart!
+Or these Tart Cherry Gummies are a great snack.

 Ingredients

-Salt - For flavor.
+- Salt - For flavor.

-Sugar - Added to give the scones a slight sweetness.
+- Sugar - Added to give the scones a slight sweetness.

-Baking powder - Helps to give the scones that fluffy and light texture that we all love and crave.
+- Baking powder - Helps to give the scones that fluffy and light texture that we all love and crave.

-Salted butter - Adds flavor and helps to add moisture.
+- Salted butter - Adds flavor and helps to add moisture.

-Almond extract - For flavor.
+- Almond extract - For flavor.

-Half and half - Thins out the dough and adds richness.
+- Half and half - Thins out the dough and adds richness.

-Pitted tart cherries - You can use a cherry pitter to pit the cherries yourself or buy them already processed and ready.
+- Pitted tart cherries - You can use a cherry pitter to pit the cherries yourself or buy them already processed and ready.
 I buy a cherry berry blend in the frozen fruit section and pick out the sour cherries since they can be hard to find.

-How To Make This Cherry Scones Recipe
+How To Make Sour Cherry Scones

-Step One: Preheat the oven to 350 degrees.
+Preheat the oven to 350 degrees.
 Add parchment paper to a baking sheet.

 Top Tip

-You can do this by hand with a pastry cutter but if you have a food processor it cuts down on the prep time considerably.
+You can do this by hand with a pastry cutter, but if you have a food processor, it cuts down on the prep time considerably.

-Step Three: Add the almond extract and egg.
+Add the almond extract and egg.
 Stream in the half and half with the food processor running.
 This will form the dough.

-Step Six: Put the scones in the oven and bake for 20-25 minutes until golden brown and firm to the touch.
+Put the scones in the oven and bake for 20-25 minutes until golden brown and firm to the touch.

 Variations

-Add chocolate - The fun part about making scones is that you can have so many fun flavors!
+- Add chocolate - The fun part about making scones is that you can have so many fun flavors!
 Dark chocolate, chocolate chips, white chocolate - it's all fair game.

-Dairy - You can use heavy cream or sour cream in place of the half and half if you prefer.
+- Dairy - You can use heavy cream or sour cream in place of the half-and-half if you prefer.

-Nuts - These have a lovely flavor from the almond extract so adding some sliced almonds would be a natural variation.
+- Nuts - These have a lovely flavor from the almond extract, so adding some sliced almonds would be a natural variation.

-Add citrus - Putting a bit of lemon zest or orange zest into the flaky scones is a simple way to add a pop of fun taste.
+- Add citrus - Putting a bit of lemon zest or orange zest into the flaky scones is a simple way to add a pop of fun taste.

-Use different fruit - Making fruit scones gives you flexibility.
+- Use different fruit - Making fruit scones gives you flexibility.
 This easy scone recipe can be altered to use blueberries, raspberries, and even strawberries.
 The almond flavor works well with all of them.
 This is a great base recipe to be able to change out the type of fruit used.

 Common Questions